-The auction always takes place on a Wednesday, click here to view the dates.
-The sale starts at 13.30 hours, the room opens at 13.00 hours.
-The sale takes place in the order of the lot numbers.
-Auctioning one object will take approximately 10 minutes.
-Estates can be withdrawn until the very last minute, so please keep an eye on the lot number list.
+The auction happens in order of the lot list.
+Auctioning one object takes about 10 minutes.
+Properties can be withdrawn until the last minute, so keep an eye on the lot list.

 A real estate auction commences with a regular auction and subsequently continues with a Dutch (reverse) auction.
 The auctioneer will ask for an opening bid after which bidding proceeds until the highest bid.
-The highest bidder has to present himself at the notary, including documents.
-This will be the provisional buyer and his bid will become the starting price.
+The highest bidder must present himself at the notary, including documents.
+This is then the provisional buyer and his bid is called the bet amount.

 The auction will then proceed in reverse, the auctioneer starts with a higher amount and will lower step by step until someone calls ‘mine’ or until the original starting bid is reached.
 Bids are hammered until € 100,- above the starting bid.

 When someone calls ‘mine’ the object will be sold to this bidder, who will have to come to the notary for further settlement.
 When no one ‘mines’, the object is bought by the provisional buyer.

 Regarding the starting price the bidding proceeds according to the schedule below:

 |Up to||€ 25.000||with € 500/1.000|